JasonHyun/MiFoodTech/design/design-journey.md

 ![New Industry Outlook Sketch Desktop](industryDesktop.jpg) In this sketch, the competitor analysis information is designed horizontally to effectively use the horizontal space of the browser.

-Another note that we recieved on this page was that the positioning of the text boxes was inconvinient and blocked content.
+Another note that we received on this page was that the positioning of the text boxes was inconvenient and blocked content.
 To fix this, we moved the boxes further down on the page and added to the interactivity script.
 The revised pseudocode is in the pseudo code section above.

 ####Our Future Page
 ![New Our Future Sketch Mobile](futuremobile.jpg)